bleech/wp-starter-theme/Features/Jquery/README.md

 # jQuery (Flynt Feature)

-Remove the Wordpress default jQuery script and loads jQuery from a CDN instead.
+Remove the Wordpress default jQuery script and load it from Google's CDN with a local fallback.